KhronosGroup/Vulkan-ValidationLayers/docs/settings.md

 ## Finding available settings

-How I suggest finding them:
+How we suggest finding them:

 1. Check VkConfig
 2. View `VkLayer_khronos_validation.json` (it is where we define them all)